What are strategic life planning frameworks?

 How often should I revisit my strategic life plan?

-Complete a full strategic planning session annually or when major life circumstances change (job loss, relationship shift, health diagnosis).
+Complete a full strategic planning session once a year or when major life circumstances change (job loss, relationship shift, health diagnosis).
 Review and adjust your quarterly roadmap every 90 days.
 This keeps the plan aligned with reality while maintaining long-term direction.
-The quarterly review can be as short as one hour if you already have the framework in place.
+The quarterly check-in can be as short as one hour if you already have the framework in place.

 What if my mission and vision conflict with my current reality?